-Stephen Sapienza is an award-winning news and documentary producer who has covered a wide range of human security stories, including the HIV crisis in Haiti and the Dominican Republic, child soldiers in Sierra Leone, climate refugees in Bangladesh, and landmine survivors in Cambodia.
-For over 15 years he has shot and produced stories for broadcast television and internet distribution.
+Steve Sapienza is an award-winning news and documentary producer who has covered a wide range of human security stories in dozens of countries, including the HIV crisis in Haiti and the Dominican Republic, child soldiers in Sierra Leone, climate refugees in Bangladesh, and landmine survivors in Cambodia.
+For over 15 years he has shot and produced stories for broadcast television and online distribution.

 He regularly contributes stories to broadcast outlets like the PBS NewsHour and Al Jazeera.
 He was chief cinematographer for Easy Like Water, an independent documentary feature about climate change in Bangladesh, which won a 2013 CINE Golden Eagle.
 He earned a 2009 News & Documentary Emmy for his work on LiveHopeLove.com, a ground-breaking multimedia project focusing on the human face of HIV/AIDS in Jamaica.
 In 2002, he produced Deadlock: Russia's Forgotten War for CNN Presents, winner of a CINE Golden Eagle.
 Previously, he was Co-director of Azimuth Media and senior producer with the global affairs television series Foreign Exchange with Fareed Zakaria.

 As senior producer for the Pulitzer Center, he shoots and produces stories from the field and also contributes to Pulitzer's multimedia and broadcast endeavors.